To be admitted to the MC program, applicants must have:

 These courses are offered in an online learning format.
 To register in a course, please follow Athabasca University undergraduate course registration process.

 If you are submitting alternative prerequisite courses from another post-secondary institution, please submit a course outline or syllabus if available.
-We do not review courses for equivalency prior to the application deadline.
+Courses are not reviewed for equivalency prior to the application deadline.
 Prerequisites will be evaluated when your application is reviewed.

 Preference is given in the admissions process to applicants who have two years or more of full-time experience in counselling or a related field.